skyforce77/jobtracker-js/README.md

 # jobtracker-js

-Jobtracker contains a lot of different sources to find jobs directly on companies websites.
+JobTracker aims to help you find your future dream job.
+You can use our library to scrap and export jobs from 50+ providers.

 ### Compile